What if you had a financial tool that helped cover your daily business expenses and stay on budget?

 And while it’s easy to find credit cards with low annual or monthly fees (or no fees at all), you’ll be hard-pressed to find many charge cards that offer the same.
 American Express charge cards, for example, come with high annual fees that start at $150—and go as high as $695.

 Credit cards come with preset spending limits, which essentially put a cap on the amount of credit available to you each month.
 Once you reach your limit, you’re automatically restricted from making any new purchases on the account.
+Once you pay down some of that debt, then your credit increases again.

 When you’re approved for a card, the issuer determines your credit limit based on your credit score and payment history.
 Changes to this number are few and far between, and done at your provider’s discretion.
+Some credit card companies will allow you to request an increase in your credit limit though.

 Meanwhile, charge cards don’t have preset spending limits the way that credit cards do.
 The spending limit fluctuates (sometimes even monthly) based on factors like: